 Note: You can also attach skill requirements to a call using the Wave Call Classifier.
+See Chapter 26 in the Wave Global Administrator Guide for more about using Call Classifier.

 To have an auto attendant attach skill requirements to calls